The option of adding watermarks to downloaded files is available beginning in FileCloud 23.262.

 Password protected PDF previews are not showing watermarks.
 This is an issue with the third-party application used for previewing PDFs, and will be resolved when an update of the application becomes available.

-On the Watermarks page in the admin portal, you can configure rules that determine which previewed files have watermarks applied to them.
+On the Watermarks page in the admin portal, you can configure rules that determine which files have watermarks applied to them.
 For example, you could apply a watermark to:

 -